a11ywatch/a11ywatch/cli/README.md

 # a11ywatch-cli

-CLI tool to manage all things required BETA.
+The A11yWatch Command Line Interface.
 View the [cli-docs](https://docs.a11ywatch.com/documentation/cli/) for more complete info.

 ## Build

-Launch A11yWatch using docker on any machine.
-Get started by making sure you have [Rust](https://www.rust-lang.org/tools/install) installed and running the command below.
+Get the CLI by running the command below.

 ```sh
 cargo install a11ywatch_cli